Toccarra/PortfolioProject1/README.md

-# PortfolioProject
-Data cleaning with SQL
+# Data cleaning with SQL

 This analysis provided an opportunity for me to explore global data on confirmed Covid 19 deaths and Vaccinations.
 About the Data: